matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-12-day_052_crackmapexec.md

 ### 6. **Summary**

-A security researcher could use CrackMapExec to perform analysis on SMB, LDAP, MSSQL, RDP, SSH and WINRM services on domain networks.
+A security researcher could use CrackMapExec to perform analysis on SMB, LDAP, MSSQL, RDP, SSH, and WINRM services on domain networks.

 CrackMapExec could assist the researcher with finding opportunities for privilege escalation and pivoting within the environment.